 What happens when licenses are exceeded?

-Our paid plans include a 14-day grace period to make adjustments and avoid penalties when you exceed your license limit.
-The grace period resets when your user count drops to or below your purchased license limit.
+Our paid plans include a 30-day grace period to make adjustments and avoid penalties when you exceed your license limit.
+The grace period resets when your user count drops to or below your number of purchased licenses.

 - Add more licenses through the self-service cart feature